miri-lang/miri/README.md

 extends UnitTest

-setup
+new
   _console = FakeConsole.new
   _subject = Program.new(_console)

-describe :run
+run
+  context 'with default params'
     it 'outputs "Hello World!" to console'
       _subject.run
       expect(_console.containsInBuffer('Hello World!)).to be_true
 ```